Introduction to the Graduate Record Examination

 GRE Exam Pattern

-Similarly for Quant as well you have a scale from 130 to 170 so a lot of people added up and say that the GRE score is on a scale from 260 to 340.
-Now for you to make sense of what you’re seeing, ETS also provides you with a percentile score.
+Now for you to make sense of what you’re seeing, ETS also provides you with a GRE score percentiles.
 They will give you what is your percentile score for verbal as well as for Quant.

 The verbal sections are timed for 30 minutes and the Quant sections are time for 35 minutes.
 Remember that these sections are timed individually so you can’t carry over the time to another section.
 So you’re done with the section, you’re done with the 30 minutes and the next section will start with a fresh set of questions.

 So that’s your verbal and Quant.
 So you have two sections of verbal and two sections of Quant with 20 questions per section.
 For Quant you get five minutes extra per section which is 35 minutes and the verbal sections are timed for 30 minutes.
 Now besides your verbal and the Quant, analytical writing is given on a separate scale.